numaproj/numaflow/docs/USER_DEFINED_FUNCTIONS.md

 ## Builtin UDF

-There are some `Builtin Functions` can be used directly.
+There are some `Builtin Functions` that can be used directly.

 ## Build Your Own UDF